 Those with Dependent Personality Disorder are the people likely to become co-dependents.
 They are often submissive, clingy, with an excessive need to find someone who will take care of them and control their lives.

-Each of these personality disorders are described more completely in other “What is” posts about that specific personality disorder.
+Each of these personality disorders is described more completely in other “What is” posts about that specific personality disorder.

 As with the other things we are calling a mental illness this needs to interfere with your ability to work or go to school, your relationships your enjoyable activities or cause you personal distress.

 Having mild forms of these disorders does not qualify unless it causes you problems.
 In that case, you may have the issues, but you will not get the diagnoses.
 If the only time this happens is when under the influence of drugs or medicines or because of some other physical or medical problem these characteristics need to be more than your situation would warrant.
 These other issue needs treating first, then if you still have symptoms you could get this diagnosis.

 FYI These “What is” sometimes “What are” posts are my efforts to explain terms commonly used in Mental Health, Clinical Counseling, Substance Use Disorder Counseling, Psychology, Life Coaching and related disciplines in a plain language way.
 Many are based on the new DSM-5; some of the older posts were based on the DSM-IV-TR, both published by the APA.
 For the more technical versions please consult the DSM or other appropriate references.

 Want to sign up for my mailing list?

 Get the latest updates on my books, due out later this year by signing up for my newsletter.
 Newsletter subscribers will also be notified about live training opportunities and free or discounted books.
 Sign up here – Newsletter.
 I promise not to share your email or to send you spam and you can unsubscribe at any time.